Where to Watch Theatre, Dance, Music and More Online

 - Les Misérables

-You’ll have to pay £9.99 to download and watch Les Misérables but The Mackintosh Foundation have pledged to make a donation to three charities.
+You’ll have to pay £9.99 to download and watch Les Misérables but The Mackintosh Foundation have pledged to make a donation to three charities for every download purchased.

 SIGNAL host regular online concerts featuring new musical theatre from artists all over the world.
 Watch previous concerts and find out about upcoming events.